Text-decoration - Property CSS

 The decorations applied to a Ruby container (tag ruby) are only propagated to the base text of the Ruby structure, that is to say the rb tag.
 However, it is possible to add a decoration to the annotation of a Ruby structure by applying it directly to the rt tag.

-Particularities regarding the inheritance of text-decoration
+Particularities regarding the inheritance of text-decoration.

-is very specific: setting a value for the property text-decoration
+The inheritance mechanism of the property text-decoration is very specific: setting a value for the property text-decoration on a child element

 does not override the value inherited from the parent.

-The example below draws a parallel between the inheritance of text-decoration
+The example below draws a parallel between the inheritance of text-decoration and classical inheritance as seen with the property color.

 It consists of a parent block, which contains 3 blocks, which will therefore be its children.
 A decoration and a color have been applied to the parent block.